danirus/django-comments-xtd/docs/tutorial.rst

     ]

-Now let Django create the tables for the two new applications:
+Now let Django create the tables for the two new applications, and run the development server again:

 .. code-block:: bash

     python manage.py migrate
+    python manage.py runserver

 Log in the admin site,